FDA Food Safety Modernization Act (FSMA)

 The ANSI National Accreditation Board (ANAB) is a recognized accreditation body under the U.S. Food and Drug Administration (FDA) Food Safety Modernization Act (FSMA).
-Accreditation for FSMA is based on ISO/IEC 17065 and on ISO/IEC 17021-1.
+ANAB Accreditation for FSMA may be based on ISO/IEC 17065 or on ISO/IEC 17021-1.

-ANAB accreditation supports those seeking FSMA compliance for both the Foreign Supplier Verification Program (FSVP) - which requires importers to verify that the food they import meets U.S. safety standards - and FDA's Accredited Third-Party Accreditation Program (TPP), a fee-based program that allow for expedited review and importation for those who achieve and maintain a safe and secure supply chain.
+ANAB accreditation supports those seeking FSMA compliance for both the Foreign Supplier Verification Program (under ISO/IEC 17065 accreditation) – which requires importers to verify that the food they import meets U.S. safety standards – and FDA’s Accredited Third-Party Certification Program (under ISO/IEC 17065 or ISO/IEC 17021-1 accreditation).
+The FSMA Third-Party Program is a voluntary program in which accredited certification bodies will conduct food safety audits and issue certifications of foreign food facilities.
+ANAB’s accreditation in accordance with the FSMA TPP, supports those seeking compliance for FDA’s Voluntary Qualified Importer Program (VQIP), a fee-based program that will allow for expedited review and importation for those who achieve and maintain a safe and secure supply chain.

-FSMA empowers FDA to take proactive steps to prevent the sale, distribution, and consumption of tainted food products by recognizing accreditation bodies - like ANAB - to assess the competence of food safety inspection organizations according to the international standard, ISO/IEC 17065.
+FSMA empowers FDA to take proactive steps to prevent the sale, distribution, and consumption of tainted food products by recognizing accreditation bodies – like ANAB – to assess the competence of third-party certification bodies.
 The goal is to create a food safety system that focuses upon preventing contamination rather than reacting to problems that have already occurred.

 Accreditation for Food Safety